Booyaka101/porter/README.md

     IsUser:    false,
     NeedsSudo: true,  // Use sudo for file operations (always true for system services)
     Params:    map[string]string{"workers": "4"},
-})
+    When:      porter.If("deploy_worker"),  // Only deploy if flag is set })
 ```